Dental Bridge Dallas, TX

 Getting Dental Bridges

-If you get a traditional dental bridge, we will first ensure you are in good oral healht.
+If you get a traditional dental bridge, we will first ensure you are in good oral health.
 Then, we will prepare the natural teeth on either side of your missing tooth gap.
 We remove part of the tooth enamel to prepare the teeth for the dental crowns.

 Then, we take impressions of your mouth to create custom crowns and bridges.
 In the meantime, we will provide a temporary restoration.
 Once we get your restoration from the dental lab, we will ensure it fits you properly.